JumpGateio/JumpGate/resources/docs/dev/users/publishes.md

 the `Illuminate\Notifications\Notifiable` and `JumpGate\Users\Traits\HasSocials` traits.
 Notifiable works along side the notification classes we add for you and the ones you add.
 The HasSocials trait adds the ability to interact with the `user_socials` table easily.

+<a name="providers"></a>
+## Providers

+The only provider we publish is a copy of the EventServiceProvider.
+Our version of this only adds the authentication events to the `$listen` array and we also include the 1 listener we use.
+These allow you to tap into the autnentication process and modify it for your needs.

 <a name="services"></a>
 ## Services